| Written by Constance Stickler

 We find the oldest collection of recipes with the Sumerians in Mesopotamia, around 3,000 BC, which is 5,000 years old today.
 One thousand five hundred years later, there are already 880 remedies in the Egyptian Ebers papyrus.
 The extensive medical knowledge of the ancient Egyptians is also reflected in numerous well-preserved mummies.

 The first pharmacies emerged in hospitals in Baghdad (Iraq) in the 9th century.
-In the centuries that followed, monks from southern Italy and Spain brought knowledge to Europe, which had a great deal of catching up to do after the collapse of the Roman Empire.
+In the centuries that followed, monks from southern Italy and Spain brought knowledge to Europe, which had a great deal of catching up after the Roman Empire's collapse.

 The first form of drug delivery was travelling dealers who went from door to door with their products packed in clay jars, glass bottles and chipboard boxes.